Poland in the Eurovision Song Contest 2009: Background

-The Polish national broadcaster, Telewizja Polska (TVP), broadcasts the event within Poland and organises the selection process for the nation's entry.
-After the 2008 contest, TVP announced that rather to the then-ongoing war in South Ossetia, the decision on the country's participation in the Eurovision Song Contest 2009 would be based on changes, if any, to the current voting system after a proposal was made to the European Broadcasting Union (EBU) to put into use an international jury in the next contest to lessen the impact of neighbourly voting and place more emphasis on the artistic value of the song.
-TVP confirmed Poland's participation in the 2009 Eurovision Song Contest on 7 November 2008 after the EBU confirmed that each country's votes in the 2009 contest would be decided by a televoting and jury combination.
-Since 2006, TVP organised televised national finals that featured a competition among several artists and songs in order to select the Polish entry for the Eurovision Song Contest, a selection procedure that continued for their 2009 entry.
+As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster announced that rather to the then-ongoing war in South Ossetia, the decision on its participation in the 2009 contest would be based on changes, if any, to the current voting system after a proposal was made to the European Broadcasting Union (EBU) to put into use an international jury in the next contest to lessen the impact of neighbourly voting and place more emphasis on the artistic value of the song.
+TVP confirmed its participation in the 2009 contest on 7 November 2008 after the EBU confirmed that each country's votes in the 2009 contest would be decided by a televoting and jury combination.
+Since 2006, TVP organised televised national finals that featured a competition among several artists and songs in order to select its entry for the Eurovision Song Contest, a selection procedure that continued for its 2009 entry.